 - Capitan Trueno, who is essentially the Spanish Prince Valiant.

-- Black Tarantula from Spider-Man and Spider-Girl Comics.
+- Carlos La Muerto aka Black Tarantula from Spider-Man.
 The original Black Tarantula made his debut appearance by utterly demolishing Spider-Man in every encounter they had.
 Seriously, there wasn't a single confrontation between them that wasn't horrendously lopsided.
 Heck, one of Black Tarantula's flunkies made a habit of handing Spidey his backside.
 When she later got into a confrontation with Black Tarantula, he effortlessly killed her and then brought her back to life with his healing powers and put her back to work.
-This incarnation of Black Tarantula then experienced Badass Decay when he was later nearly killed by Bullseye with a single attack, and became something of an understudy to daredevil.
+Despite this, he was also a pretty honorable man and even had a Sympathy for the Hero moment with Spidey.
+This incarnation of Black Tarantula then experienced Badass Decay when he was later nearly killed by Bullseye with a single attack, and became something of an understudy to Daredevil.

-- A second version of Black Tarantula exists in the alternate MC-2 Universe.
-This version is the son of the one Spider-Man used to fight and has become both an archvillain, and a love interest to Spider-Man's daughter, Spider-Girl.
+- A new Black Tarantula exists in the alternate MC-2 Universe of Spider-Girl.
+Here, it's Fabian La Muerto, the son of the one Spider-Man used to fight and has become both an archvillain, and a love interest to Spider-Man's daughter, Spider-Girl.
 After an impressive Story-Arc in which he was trying to win her as his mate, but also deceive her into helping him become to new Kingpin of Crime, Spider-girl learned the truth and was prepared to go at him with everything she had.
 Upon realizing that she was serious, Black Tarantula promptly got down on his knees and surrendered rather than be forced to beat the woman he loved, showing hints of the Latin Lover trope as well.
 Almost as soon as the prisoner transport taking him away was gone, he easily escaped.
 He has since defeated and taken control over an organization of trans-dimensional assassins in order to force them to cancel the contract on Spider-Girl's life.